Please "like" and "share" this page and the individual pages you visit here.Follow AllFaith.com

 Gentile: "Why don't you believe as I do?"

-Jew: "I follow Torah, you follow a different path.
-That's OK."
+Jew: "I follow Torah, you follow a different path."

-Jew: "Not a good idea.
+Jew: "That's not really a good idea.
 I don't think you understand what you are asking for.
 Just be a good Christian (Buddhist etc.).

-Gentile: "But I believe Torah is true and Jews are the Covenanted people."
+Gentile: "But I believe Torah is true and that the Jews are the Covenant People."

-Jew: If you have really come to (are coming to) this realization, then be a Noahide and stand beside us.
+Jew: If you have really come to (are coming to) this realization, then be a Noahide and stand with us to make this world a better place.
 This is the Path for non-Jews.
-Converting to Judaism is not required and not advisable for most people."
+Converting to Judaism is not required and not advisable for most people.
+Indeed many converts are harmed by the experience."

 A few years ago I was working closely with a man online who sincerely wanted to convert to Judaism.
+He had left his former religion and embraced the Noahide Path.
 He was studying and growing nicely.
-I gave him the addresses and websites of two Orthodox shuls in his area (Dallas, Texas).
-He went to one during the week seeking advise from the rabbi.
+At his request I gave him the addresses and websites of two Orthodox shuls in his area.
+He went to one during the week, seeking advise from the rabbi.
 The rabbi refused to see him or to give him an appointment.
 He was told appointments were only for shul members and that no one there was interested in speaking with a non-Jew.
-He left and went to the second shul Shabbat morning as I advised, without making contact first.
+He left disappointed and went to the second shul Shabbat morning as I advised, without making contact first.
 "Attend services, let them come to you and introduce themselves," I suggested.
 He did.
 The first time no one approached him.
-The second time he visited a greeter approached told him that Gentiles were not welcome there either.
+The second time he visited a greeter approached told him "politely" that Gentiles were not welcome there either, that he needed to leave.
 He asked him what he should do if he wanted to convert, and was curtly told again that he should leave and not return.
-In the second case I confirmed that this is indeed what happened with the shul.
-Today this man is a committed anti-Semitic follower of the "Hebrew Roots movement."
+In the second case I confirmed that this is indeed what happened at the shul.
+As a result of how he was treated, today this man is a committed anti-Semitic follower of the "Hebrew Roots movement."

 We Jews, and our Noahide friends, are commanded by HaShem to be a blessing to the other nations.
-Let them rage against us if they wish, but not because of anything we have done, G-d forbid, not because of our refusal to hear their religious questions and to help them.
+Let the Gentiles rage against us if they wish (Psalm 2:1-4), but not because of anything we have done to deserve it, G-d forbid; not because of our refusal to answer their questions and help them when they come to us.
+For many converts the situation in our shuls and other communities are not much better.
+We are commanded by HaShem to help, not harm, those who seek.Thus said the LORD of Hosts: Peoples and the inhabitants of many cities shall yet come—

 Boycott Jew Hatred!